egelja/egelja.github.io/_pages/about.md

 **Hey there!**

-My name is Nikola Maruszewski, and I am an undergraduate student at Northwestern University.
+My name is Nikola Maruszewski (although I often go by Nino), and I am an undergraduate student at Northwestern University.
 I am majoring in Computer Science, and plan to complete a Masters in Computer Engineering through a BS/MS program.

 I am currently performing research on Quantum Systems with [Prof. Nikos Hardavellas](https://users.cs.northwestern.edu/~hardav/) in the